- Global Komaba

 In order to complete the program, students must have obtained the following 14 credits at the time of graduation.

-* This requirement applies to those who are enrolled in the senior division of the College of Arts and Sciences after the academic year of 2020.
+*This requirement applies to those who entered the senior division of the College of Arts and Sciences between April 2020 and March 2026.

 Lectures in Global Liberal Arts Ⅱ